How to reach Sangla Valley from Delhi

 How to reach Sangla Valley from Delhi, India | Sangla Valley | Delhi | Ways to reach Sangla Valley | Kinnaur | Himachal Pradesh | India | Asia | Travel | #travel #india #asia #himachalpradesh #sanglavalley

-After finally decided for a 3 day trip to Sangla Valley, we referred Google maps predicting 14+ hours journey from Delhi.
+After finally deciding on a 3-day trip to Sangla Valley, we referred to Google Maps predicting a 14+ hour journey from Delhi.
 When visiting with family we generally prefer to hire a cab and rather not drive on such a long route Yup, with family I prefer more of a relaxed journey and not a tiring trip.
 We are a firm believer in enjoying the stunning landscape than focusing on the drive.
 Going by the thorough research we did and the road conditions, we decided that it would be better to hire a cab.
-You might wonder why considering me and my brother could drive?
+You might wonder why considering me and my brother could drive.
 Because the roads in the upper Kinnaur in Himachal Pradesh are some of the World’s Deadliest Roads and if you’re not an experienced driver in steep mountains it’s advisable to not drive on your own.
 Still, fancy a drive on your own…?
-Then, read more from Helena’s road trip to gain some insight and tips that might prove fruitful before embarking on your journey from Delhi to Sangla valley.
+Then, read more from Helena’s road trip to gain some insight and tips that might prove fruitful before embarking on your journey from Delhi to Sangla Valley.

 How to reach Sangla Valley from Delhi | Mountains in Himachal Pradesh